 Hoopla is a free audio and video streaming service available to all Upper Arlington Public Library cardholders.
-Through Hoopla, patrons now have access to thousands of titles in video, music, and audiobook formats for streaming or temporary download.
+Through Hoopla patrons now have access to thousands of titles in e-book, video, music, audiobook and comic book formats for streaming or temporary download.
 Content can be enjoyed on smartphones, tablets or computers.
-Learn more about Hoopla, check our support page, or download a copy of our Hoopla Instructions sheet.
+Check our support page, or download a copy of our Hoopla Instructions sheet.

 Our Librarians Just Posted

-- Juvenile Fiction Selection: Masterminds by Gordon Korman Created by Dana in Youth Services
+- Juvenile Fiction Selection: My Diary from the Edge of the World Created by Stephanie in Youth Services

 Northbound Tremont Road is closed between West Lane Avenue and Northam Road until mid-May.
 Patrons approaching the library from the south may wish to take West Lane Avenue eastbound to Northwest Boulevard as an alternate route.
 Detours are marked.